ac2017cr/codepython/README.md

-# codepython
+# Python coding and algorithm exercises

-A series of algorithm and language learning exercises.
+A series of algorithm and language learning practices.

-Usually the highest version will be the most optimized version
+Usually the highest version will be the most optimized version.